agmarco/SNC-Distortion-Check/README.md

 Once have met all the system dependencies, run:

+    make .CONDABUILD
+    . activate cirs
     make

 and it should install everything.
-You may want to enter the Conda environment (e.g. so you can run tests).
-You can do this using  `. activate cirs`.

 ## Tests

 Run tests using

-    py.test
+    PYTHONPATH=. py.test